Painting in Venice – Every Artist’s Dream! How did I do?

 Campo S Felice, Venice oil painting

-Santa Maria de la Salute, Venice
+Santa Maria de la Salute, painting in Venice

-Santa Maria de la Salute, Venice
+Santa Maria de la Salute, Venice click for details

 Next time I’ll show you my equipment and oil painting set up!